gkrockz/Avatar-Generator/README.md

 ### 🔁 How it works:

-1️⃣ Enter your name in the `Input` Feild and then click `Generate`.
+1️⃣ Enter your name in the `Input` field and then click `Generate`.

 2️⃣ Then, Avatar will be generated based on the name you entered.